 The glorious future is always just over the next mountain.
 The older you get, the taller that next mountain becomes and the further away it seems.
-It’s this realization, this understanding, that young people often mistake for cynicism.
+It is this realization, this understanding, that young people often mistake for cynicism.
 They think their elders, poo-pooing their excitement for some new innovation, are just cranky old people unable to appreciate the dawning of the new age and unwilling to adapt to it.
-In reality those grumpy geezers are just tired of sitting through the same film, never getting to the end.
+In reality those grumpy geezers are tired of sitting through the same film, never getting to the end.

 The only thing he got right was that cars use less fuel per mile, but that had nothing to do with the big dreams of the energy futurists.
 Fuel economy has steadily improved since the mass marketing of cars back in the stone age.
-That’s due to better engineering.
-The cars not only get better fuel economy today, they ride better, they are of better quality, they use better components.
+That is due to better engineering.
+The cars not only get better fuel economy today, but they also ride better, they are of better quality, they use better components.
 A new car off the lot in the 1950’s suffered from rattles, wind noise, poor fitting components and it needed constant maintenance.
 In other words, fuel efficiency is mostly just a byproduct of better engineering of cars in general.

 The rest of Ford’s agenda never happened.
 Later, Carter got on the solar bandwagon.
 In the late 70’s, everyone new that in the future, cars would be electric and be charged by solar panels.
 Every house would have a rooftop solar generator.
 Fossil fuels would go away entirely.
 The fact that none of this happened did not stop the dreamers from dusting off the solar fantasy again in the 2000’s.
-I’m not sure, but I think the last big solar panel plant in the US shut down last year.
-If I eat right and exercise, I’ll live to see it re-opened again under another government free energy scheme.
+I am not sure, but I think the last big solar panel plant in the US shut down last year.
+If I eat right and exercise, I will live to see it re-opened again under another government free energy scheme.

 What brought this on is this story in Scientific American last month.
 You would think that a publication with “science” in its name would be less inclined to fights of fancy, but that’s not how it works.
 It’s not how anything works these days.